utah-cs3550-fa25/assignments/hw5.md

 should automatically detect the `is_public` field and use it, making some recipes public and some private for each user.

-Modify the `index`, `profile`, and `search` controllers; in each one, modify the query to exclude non-public recipes, but to _include_ the current user's non-public recipes.
+Modify the `profile` and `search` controllers to exclude non-public recipes, but to _include_ the current user's non-public recipes.
 There are a few ways to do this using the [`union` method][dq-union] or [`Q` objects][dq-q].
 Make sure you don't show the current user's public recipes twice.
 Test your logic by logging in as a specific user (say, `a`), noting what recipes you see on the user's profile page (say, `/profile/a`), and then logging out and viewing the same page again.
 You should see private recipes when logged in but not when logged out.

 [dq-union]: https://docs.djangoproject.com/en/5.2/ref/models/querysets/#union
 [dq-q]: https://docs.djangoproject.com/en/5.2/ref/models/querysets/#q-objects